Conditions: Baltimore, Maryland, 12/21/2024 11:20:02 pm

 This is when we have a chance for snow: This is NOT a typical La Niña expectation.

-• Many storms may ride a fast jet stream out to the Atlantic missing our region to the south.
+• Many storms may ride a fast jet stream out to the Atlantic, missing our region to the south.

 • A couple of storms may ride a deep trough with cold air in place to produce classic Nor’easters.
-These are our best chance for higher snow events and a bust for the lower totals.
+These are our best chances for higher snow events and a bust for the lower totals.

 Winter 2025 storm track Forecast Suggestion